ryepdx/meteor-pdx-live-coding/README.md

 meteor-pdx-live-coding
 ======================

-A repository for the live-coding examples presented at the Meteor Portland meetup.
+A repository for Meteor Portland meetup group as we work through Discover Meteor.